open-organization/open-org-educators-guide/table_of_contents.md

 ### Visions

 - Open Way Learning—Adam Haigler
+- A new vision for open education—Aria Chernik
 - DevOps for schools—Don Watkins
 - _[Open education is more than open content](https://opensource.com/open-organization/16/8/harnessing-power-open-education)—Jim Whitehurst_